- CrustLab /

 The evolution of the online gaming industry has always been linked to technological advancements, especially related to the internet.
 For instance, the invention of Secure Sockets Layer (SSL) technology in 1995 was one of the factors that made secure online transactions possible, paving the way for players to seamlessly deposit and withdraw money online.

+As the industry transitioned from physical venues to online platforms, regulatory requirements for online gambling often mirrored those of land based gambling, with some countries mandating that operators hold land-based licenses or maintain physical venues as part of their compliance frameworks.
 Mobile devices became popular in the early 2000s.
 This led to a significant change in player habits as more people gradually began to access the internet via their mobile devices instead of computers.
 By 2012, the mobile gaming revolution was in full swing, as more people adopted smartphones, which allowed them to play games anywhere and everywhere.

 iGaming Market Size and Growth Prospects